mihir09/SplitIt/README.md

 - **Bill Management**: Users can easily add, edit, and delete bills.
 Each bill can be associated with a description, amount, and the members involved in the expense.

 - **Expense Splitting**: SplitIt calculates how much each member owes or is owed based on the bills and the members involved.
 It simplifies the process of dividing expenses evenly with a participant-based splitting mechanism for spliting exclusively among involved members, guaranteeing a tailored and accurate financial management experience without impacting others.
 Introducing an advanced option for expense splitting – "Unequal Splitting."
 This feature allows users to customize the contribution of each participant individually, providing a more personalized and flexible approach to expense sharing.
 Users can specify the exact amount each member should contribute to the expense, enhancing the granularity and customization of financial arrangements within the group.
+Additionally, features like "Shares Split" and "Percentage Split" provide alternatives to determine contribution shares and percentages instead of exact amounts, further diversifying the options for users in managing shared expenses.

 - **Balance Settlement**: Users can settle balances among group members, making it easy to track who owes money and who is owed.